 To qualify for regular admission to a specialist or doctoral program, students must meet the following minimum academic standards in addition to fulfilling the general admission requirements on p.
-41.
+44.

-- Hold a baccalaureate degree or master's degree in an area appropriate to the major emphasis of the specialist or doctoral program from an accredited American university or college, or its equivalent from a comparable institution outside the U.S. - Show evidence of superior scholarship in undergraduate- or graduate-level work with a minimum of 18 credits.
-This normally is demonstrated by a cumulative GPA of no less than 3.50 for doctoral or 3.20 for specialist. - Provide evidence of adequate preparation in the proposed field of graduate study and in general education.
+· Hold a baccalaureate degree or master's degree in an area appropriate to the major emphasis of the specialist or doctoral program from a regionally accredited American university or senior college, or its equivalent from a comparably, recognized institution outside the U.S. Accreditation must be from an accrediting body recognized by the U.S. Department of Education or have government recognition in the country of origin.

+- Evidence of adequate preparation for doctoral level graduate work.
+For applicants presenting previous graduate work, an undergraduate cumulative gradepoint average no less than 2.60 and a graduate gradepoint average no less than 3.50 over 16 graded, semester credits or more.
+For applicants entering a doctoral program without previous graduate work, an undergraduate cumulative gradepoint average of 3.00 and/or a gradepoint average of 3.00 in a minimum of 16 graded, semester credits of program prerequisites. - Provide evidence of adequate preparation in the proposed field of graduate study and in general education.
 This will be evaluated by the respective schools and departments that designate subject-matter preparation. - Show evidence of the ability to handle specialist- or doctorallevel work in the language of instruction.
 See "Required English Proficiency" on p.
-42. - For the Physical Therapy clinical doctorate programs, see the Physical Therapy section of this bulletin on p.
-162.

-INTERNATIONAL STUDENT ADMISSION
+45.

+Physical Therapy Clinical Doctoral Degrees

+Professional degrees in the Physical Therapy Department operate under the supervision of the Physical Therapy Professional Degree Council.
+This council has delegated authority to act as the Courses and Curriculum Committee of the College of Arts and Sciences for all Physical Therapy programs.
+The Physical Therapy Professional Degree Council formulates and approves general education requirements after consultation with the General Education Committee and develops academic, department, financial and other policies of its programs.
+See the Physical Therapy section of this bulletin for academic standards for these degrees:

+Doctor of Physical Therapy (DPT) Transitional Doctor of Physical Therapy (t-DPT) Doctor of Science in Physical Therapy (DScPT)

+International Student Admission